 Clubs and Activities at Altadeña

-Students from all grade levels who are part of Digital Arts or Media Production or Theater classes are welcome to join the Broadcast Club and Video Graphics Club as they prepare the morning announcements.
+Students from all grade levels who are part of Digital Arts, Media Production or Theater classes are welcome to join the Broadcast Club and Video Graphics Club as they prepare the morning announcements.
 Students can be members either as tech, preparing graphics, video, and filming the morning announcements.

 Students can also be involved as on-air talent, although they are required to go through an audition process.
 Students taking Theater are encouraged to audition.